To manage a database, you can either use an existing instance or add a new instance.

 If you are not using the AD authentication, in the Password box, type the password to access the Azure Database for PostgreSQL application.

 In the Maintenance DB box, type the name of the system database that is used as the maintenance database.

 If SSL is enabled on the cloud, move the Use SSL options toggle key to the right, and then in the SSL CA file box, enter the SSL CA file path in the proxy computer.

-Tip: Enter the user name in the syntax username@hostname.
+Tip: For Azure Single servers, enter the user name in the syntax username@hostname.

 The new instance contains a dump-based backup set and a default subclient.

 When you add an instance, a default database group is automatically created.
 The default database group includes all the data in the PostgreSQL database.
 You cannot delete the default database group.